tilburgsciencehub/website/content/topics/Analyze/machine-learning/ml-intro/unsupervised-learning-101.md

 This type of machine learning learns from data without human supervision.
 These models can detect patterns in data without specified labels or outcomes.
 It uses self-learning algorithms to structure information based on similarities, differences, and patterns in data.
 Unsupervised learning approaches are often used to find structure in large datasets, and create a more compact representation of data.

-Different approaches are clustering, generalization and association:
+Different approaches are clustering, association, and dimensionality reduction:
 * Clustering
 * Association
 * Dimensionality Reduction